patroldo/my-simple-hyprland-config/README.md

     ```
 4. Run the installation script with sudo:
     ```
-    sudo sh install.sh
+    sh install.sh
     ```
 #### Important Notes:

 - This script is user-centric and allows you to choose which components to install (Everything is asked, even for the core e`).
 - While the script offers flexibility, it is recommend to installing all components for the best experience, as this is already a minimal setup.
 - The installation process follows the same flow as the documentation, ensuring a structured and educational approach.
-- Although designed for Arch Linux, users of Arch-based distributions may also find this script helpful.
+- Although designed for Arch Linux, users of Arch-based distributions may also find this script helpful..
+- The script provide "--fast" installation option in order to not ask confirmation for every step, but install everything what it is offering.
+It was tested on clean hyprland configuration.

 > **Note for Newcomers**: Although this script enables rapid setup, it's highly recommended to read through the documentation for those new to Hyprland.
 Understanding each step will greatly enhance your ability to customize and troubleshoot your environment.